South Carolina R&D Tax Credit

 Qualifying custom platform development, API engineering, and algorithm design work

-Three open tax years reviewed plus current year for amended and current-year filing
+Three open tax years evaluated plus current year — study materials prepared for CPA-coordinated filings

 Business-component mapping across 9 qualifying software projects